Cadillac Escalade extended warranty: cost, coverage and plans

 How much does a Cadillac Escalade extended warranty cost?

-We were quoted $5,412.50 a year from olive for three years of bumper-to-bumper coverage for a 2021 Cadillac Escalade registered in Austin, Texas, with 55,000 miles.
-From Endurance, the quote for similar coverage was $1,102.08 annually for 30 months of coverage for the same vehicle with the same mileage.
-Both quotes assumed a $100 deductible.
+We were quoted $5,000.04 a year with a $250 deductible from olive.
+This includes three years of bumper-to-bumper coverage for a 2021 Cadillac Escalade registered in Austin, Texas, with 55,000 miles.
+From Endurance Auto Warranty, the quote for similar coverage was $1,102.08 annually for 30 months of coverage for the same vehicle with the same mileage, but Endurance offers a $100 deductible.
 Note that both of these are third-party extended auto warranty companies.

-The “official” Cadillac extended warranty is called Cadillac Protection Plan, and it may cost less than a third-party option.
+The official Cadillac extended warranty is called Cadillac Protection Plan, and it may cost less than one from a third party.
 Be sure to get a quote from your local Cadillac dealer to compare your options.

 In general, quotes for extended auto warranties vary based on coverage, vehicle, deductible, location and other factors.
 A 2022 Escalade with zero miles typically has cheaper extended warranty options than a 2020 model with 50,000 miles, for example.

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
-The quotes we collected for our hypothetical 2021 Cadillac Escalade were more expensive by comparison.
+The quotes we collected were much more expensive by comparison.

 Prices for an extended auto warranty can vary a lot by company.
 Shop around to make sure you're not getting overcharged.